-Florida Cracker Cattle Characteristics, Origin, Uses
+Florida Cracker Cattle: Origin, Characteristics, Uses

 The Florida Cracker cattle are a beef cattle breed developed in the state of Florida, United States.
 They are mainly used for meat production and named for the Florida Cracker culture in which they were kept.